MBA, MA, LCMHC

 Defining a High Conflict Family

-• A parent who is struggling with alcoholism and substance use disorder
+• A parent struggling with alcoholism or substance use disorder

-• A family member who is on the autism spectrum
+• A family member on the autism spectrum

 • A sibling or partner with a personality disorder, including Borderline Personality Disorder (BPD) or Narcissistic Personality Disorder (NPD)